Islamic University, Bangladesh: Sports

 IU has two large playgrounds, one is for cricket and another for football.
 These two are used as venue of annual athletics competition of the university as well as cricket, football, and hockey competitions.
 Moreover, these two venues are very popular for inter-university football and cricket competition.
 Students can access the facility all year round.
 IU has tennis court beside the gymnasium building.
 It also has a gymnasium cum indoor stadium near the halls of residence where students can do gymnastics and play basketball, badminton during leisure, and this gymnasium is used almost every year for inter-university basketball, badminton competition.
 Also this university has won the inter-university football competition five times into Bangladesh.

 Tamanna Khatun student of IU, who won a gold medal in the Youth World Hockey Championship held in South Africa in 2006.
 Mohammad Shamsuddin competed in the 100 meters at the 2004 Athens Olympics and Abdullah al hil Kafi, a famous athlete, who represented Bangladesh in South Korean Sports in 2003.
 Fahima Khatun and Mehedi Hasan Royal are national woman cricket and man football team member.

 Ranking

 International ranking

 In Edition 2021 according to Webometrics university ranking website, Islamic University, Bangladesh ranked 4218th out of 30,000 universities worldwide.
-In 2019-20 session Islamic University was ranked 9321th position into worldwide 13,800 universities by 4icu.org website.
+In 2019-20 session Islamic University was ranked 9321th position into worldwide 13,800 universities by unirank.org website.
 Another side the edurank.org website ranks the Islamic University, Bangladesh 6209th position out of 16,954 universities.
 Russian university ranking website unipage.net ranks Islamic University, Bangladesh 4355th position out of 28,000 universities worldwide in 2020.

 National ranking

 In 2021 by Webometrics university ranking website, Islamic University, Bangladesh came 25th out of Bangladeshi public-private universities.
-According to 4icu.org website Islamic University placed 42nd among Bangladeshi universities.
+According to unirank.org website Islamic University placed 42nd among Bangladeshi universities.
 Russian university ranking website unipage.net ranks Islamic University, 16th position out of 128 Bangladesh universities in 2020.
-The edurank.org website ranks the Islamic University, Bangladesh 23th position among 129 universities of Bangladesh.
+The edurank.org website ranks the Islamic University, Bangladesh 23rd position among 129 universities of Bangladesh.